ABIF-McGill/YCharOS_IF_characterization/README.md

 ## Test the pipeline

 There are two main scripts to the analysis pipeline.
-In the folder "Main_IMX_analysis_scripts", there are the scripts used for analysis of all antibodies tested to date by YCharOS, which absolutely require the file format described above.
+In this repository, there are the scripts used for analysis of all antibodies tested to date by YCharOS, which absolutely require the file format described above.
 We will generate amended scripts to make it more accessible to users with different file formats.

 ### Batch processing cellpose segmentation in a python script